 The data collection platform provides some real-time reporting.
 As services submit their data entry forms, summaries of responses are available to view by ICB, region/country, and nationally, enabling live identification of areas of achievement and areas for improvement.

-Once data collection is closed we will perform analyses on the data received at individual service, Trust/Health Board/Health provider organisation, ICS, region, country and national levels.
-We will analyse results for each item separately, but will also perform analyses to find out whether there are relationships between items.
+Now that data collection has closed, we will be performing analyses on the data received at individual service, Trust/Health Board/Health provider organisation, ICS, region, country and national levels.
+We will analyse results for each item separately, but also aim to perform analyses to find out whether there are relationships between items.

-In autumn 2023, following analysis, each participating service will receive their own individual report.
+In late autumn 2023, following analysis, each participating service will receive their own individual report.
 A national report will be formed from all participating services' data.
-A key findings and recommendations workshop will be held in advance of the formation of this national report.
-If you would like to volunteer to take part in this workshop, please get in touch via the details below.

 Our pilot audit report is available below showing the audit's early findings.